 The main shifts in our concept have involved the switch from a moored system to a drifting system and later to an active system.
 We learned this has many advantages: higher plastic capture efficiency, reduced deployment and maintenance costs, and reduced risk of system damage due to lower forces from wind, waves, and currents, to name a few.

-Following our trials with System 001/B, we concluded that we could not effectively scale up with this design.
-Therefore, with System 002 we developed a new approach that uses active propulsion to continuously move faster than the plastic.
-With an actively propelled system, we will be able to catch more plastic quicker and more efficiently because now we can – contrary to the passive approach – steer the systems towards areas with high concentrations of plastic.
+System 001 suffered from fatigue issues and could not keep a sufficient speed difference with the plastic.
+The learnings gained from System 001 were implemented into a redesign: System 001/B, a smaller, modular version that could be adjusted offshore if necessary.
+Although we did successfully capture and retain plastic, we concluded that we could not effectively scale up with this design.
+Therefore, with System 002, we developed a new approach that uses active propulsion to move slightly faster than the plastic continuously.
+With an actively propelled system, we will be able to catch plastic more quickly and efficiently because contrary – to the passive approach – we can now direct our system towards areas with high concentrations of plastic.

 System 002 received proof of technology in October 2021.
 We continued to harvest plastic System 002 while beginning the gradual transition to System 03, which was completed in August 2023.
 System 03 is not only significantly bigger (wings length and depth + retention zone length) but also features upgraded system components to reduce overtopping and increase integrity and reliability – improving uptime and capture efficiency.